-However, on the other side of the coin, it can be painful to look at your site's analytics and see customers adding items to their cart but never completing their purchase.
 How to reduce cart abandonment becomes a focus once you realize how much it is costing you.

 Though a certain level of cart abandonment is to be expected, excessively high abandonment rates can have a huge negative impact on your company's bottom line.

 Luckily, however, there are a few techniques that you can use to reduce your website's shopping cart abandonment rate, such as:

 When searching for reasons why your customers tend to abandon their carts, "unexpected fees" is likely to be quite high on the list of responses.

 In other words, customers hate adding a $10 item to their cart, clicking through the checkout process, and then finding out that they will need to pay an additional $5 in shipping to receive the item.

 However, you can avoid giving your customer nasty surprises such as this by offering free shipping.

 You can provide your customers with free shipping through a promotional offer, a minimum-spend offer, or you can even bake the shipping costs into the original price of the item.

 Whichever option you choose is likely to do wonders for your shopping cart abandonment rate.

 When you're looking to reduce your shipping costs and have the capability to ship to more countries so you can reach a bigger market, check out how Fulfillment Bridge is the smart choice for your global ecommerce shipping solutions.